-Amazon claims that they do not sell your information to any third party, they themselves use it to serve you with better relevant advertisements.
-As a matter of fact, this is done just to help you select the product of your choice but, actually becomes annoying at times and we just don’t want Amazon to show us the advertisements everywhere on the internet.
+Amazon claims that they do not sell your information to any third party, they use it to serve you with better relevant advertisements.
+As a matter of fact, this is done just to help you select the product of your choice but actually becomes annoying at times, and we just don’t want Amazon to show us the advertisements everywhere on the internet.

 Stop Amazon ads from stalking you on the web

 Thankfully, there is way out to this problem.
-You can easily opt out these ads and stop Amazon to follow you all over the internet.
+You can easily opt-out of these ads and stop Amazon from following you all over the internet.

 Remember that this setting is done only your current web browser.
-If you use a different web browser, you may again see the targetted and personalized ads from Amazon and its affiliated websites.
+If you use a different web browser, you may again see the targeted and personalized ads from Amazon and its affiliated websites.

-Furthermore, if you don’t want Amazon to track your browsing history you can opt out that too.
+Furthermore, if you don’t want Amazon to track your browsing history you can opt-out of that too.
 You can delete your Amazon Browsing History quickly so as to avoid Amazon tracking your internet activities.